PrivSecLabs/PrivSecLabs/README.md

-I’m a cybersecurity professional deeply committed to safeguarding the identities and data of vulnerable individuals.
+I’m a cybersecurity professional deeply committed to safeguarding the identities and data of vulnerable individuals and company assets.

 ## Objective